Sunday, January 22, 2017

 Goodbye, family; hello, Turkish Delight!

 Though Fry's was swallowed up by Cadbury (which was subsequently swallowed up by Mondelēz International) nearly a century ago, the name remains in the branding.
-The packaging is rather simple, which is of no help to those of us who do not know what Turkish delight is (granted, that may be a very small number of its target demographic, but even so); it's the Walnut Whip all over again (and this isn't even a Nestlé product), from the shiny metallic material to the graphical dotting of the "i."
+The packaging is rather simple, which is of no help to those of us who do not know what Turkish delight is (granted, that may be a very small percentage of its target demographic, but even so); it's the Walnut Whip all over again (and this isn't even a Nestlé product), from the shiny metallic material to the graphical dotting of the "i."
 The pink color is a bit garish, though certainly eye-catching, and the disproportionate size of the word "Turkish" is an interesting choice; personally, I'd think the delightful component was just as important.
 I suppose they do not want people mistaking this product for a Fry's Luxembourgish Delight or Fry's Papua New Guinean Delight or something like that.
 Rest assured, it's perfectly clear what sort of ethnic delight one is in for here!

 So, while not exactly terrible, the front of the package is, like Edmund's loyalty, a tad underwhelming.
 Maybe I'd feel differently if I had a clue what Turkish Delight was.
 But I still don't.